Administrative Procedures for Physical Resources

 - It is expected that primary use is restricted to any activity that supports the Mission, Vision and Purpose of the College.
 Employees are responsible for exercising good judgment regarding the reasonableness of personal use.
 If there is any uncertainty, employees should consult their direct supervisor, the Director of Human Resources, or the Executive Director of Information Technology.
 MVCC desires to provide reasonable levels of privacy; however, users should be aware that all material and data they create on the College's systems may be requested and possibly disclosed under the Freedom of Information Law (FOIL).

-- MVCC aspires to provide, but cannot guarantee, a reasonable expectation of electronic privacy in use of its computing and networking systems.
-However, all best practice and reasonable anti-intrusion systems and software will be maintained.
+- MVCC aspires to provide, but cannot guarantee, a high expectation of electronic privacy in use of its computing and networking systems.
+All best practice and reasonable anti-intrusion systems and software will be maintained.

-- All information stored, processed, or transmitted by computer users may be monitored or legally disclosed to appropriate personnel, or law enforcement agencies.
+- All information stored, processed, or transmitted by electronic devices may be monitored or legally disclosed to appropriate personnel, or law enforcement agencies.
 Any such monitoring or disclosure shall be conducted for a stated purpose, and will expose confidential information as minimally as possible and only as needed for the stated purpose.
-The MVCC Director of Human Resources must approve, in writing, the monitoring and/or dissemination of any individual’s e-mail communications or stored data.
+The MVCC Director of Human Resources must approve, in writing, the monitoring and/or dissemination of any individual’s e-mail communications, web/internet activities or stored data.

 - Any information that is considered Personally Identifiable Information (PII) that college procedure indicates is sensitive or confidential must be appropriately protected as described within this procedure.